Keyruu/nirius/README.md

 - `list-marked [MARK]`: Lists all windows marked with `MARK`, or the default mark if not given, on stdout.
 If the `--all` flag is given, list all windows of all marks.
-- `nop`: Does nothing except having the side-effect of clearing the list of already visited windows captured during a sequence of `focus`, `focus-or-spawn`, or `focus-marked` commands.
 - `move-to-current-workspace [OPTIONS]`: Moves a matching window from some unfocused workspace to the currently focused workspace.
 If the `--focus` flag is given, the moved window also gains focus.
 If there is no matching